iamzeynepcetin/MLExercises/README.md

 # MLExercises Index

-## Prediction to the relationship between advertising and sales.(Linear Regression)
+## Linear Regression - Prediction to the relationship between advertising and sales with one variables.

 **Project Code:**
 advertising.py

+**Project Data:**
+Advertising.csv

+## Multiple Linear Regression - Prediction to the relationship between advertising and sales with multiple variables.

+**Project Code:**
+advertisingmultiple.py

 **Project Data:**
 Advertising.csv